US House Republicans bring culture wars into spending showdown with Senate

 But Republican leaders could face a challenge even to pass Republican legislation in the House.

-House Speaker Kevin McCarthy will have to convince hardline Republican members of the House Freedom Caucus and others that appropriations bills will restrain discretionary government spending at a fiscal 2022 level of $1.47 trillion.
+House Speaker Kevin McCarthy will have to convince Freedom Caucus members and other hardliners that appropriations bills will restrain discretionary government spending at a fiscal 2022 level of $1.47 trillion.
 That is less than he agreed to in a deal with Democratic President Joe Biden just two months ago.

 Hardline conservatives warn that they will prevent this week's measures from reaching the floor by opposing the rule governing debate, unless they are assured that Republican leaders will not try to avoid the spending cuts they seek by redirecting previously allocated money to prop up allocations.